 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate the rate Meme Policeman on the right side of least biased based on favoritism for a Libertarian perspective that is balanced by proper sourcing and a clean fact check record.
+- Overall, we rate Meme Policeman on the right side of least biased based on favoritism for a Libertarian perspective that is balanced by proper sourcing and a clean fact-check record.
 However, we rate them mostly factual due to a lack of transparency.

 Bias Rating: LEAST BIASED

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 2015, Meme Policeman (MP) is a site that fact-checks memes to, as their tagline states, “…Protect And Serve Against False And Misleading Memes”.
 Unfortunately, their about page is limited in information.
 The domain is registered in the USA.

 Read our profile on the United States government and media.